Motspur Park: Rural origins

 The railway's earthworks were planned and dug (largely laying a slight embankment, assisting with bridges over roads) and then laid through the locality in 1859 by the London and South Western Railway.
 The local station opened much later in 1925, the station name rapidly become the popular name of the district.

 The 1871 map shows small farm workers cottages adjunct to farmhouses and a few mansions as the only dwellings of the area.
 The area east of the railway was part of Hobbald(e)s Farm owned by Garth.
-The mature oak woodland alongside it was planted around this time as screening; today is a nature reserve.
+The mature oak woodland alongside it was planted around this time as screening from the railway; today it is a nature reserve.

 The land was sold and eventually leased to J.J.
 Bishop (founder of the Bishops Move removal company) around 1873.
-In 1892 a tranche of land was sold to the Battersea Corporation for use as a cemetery; today the Northeast Surrey Crematorium.
+In 1892 a tranche of land was sold to the Battersea Corporation for use as a cemetery; today known as Morden cemetery and the Northeast Surrey Crematorium.